Ellerbach/serialapp/README.md

 **Important note 2**: if you plugged other serial devices on USB port, they'll appear as well in the list

 ## Step 2: installing .NET Core 2.0 on the Rapsberry

+**This step is not needed anymore** if you are packaging the application as explained in Step 4.
+You still may need to install the dependencies.

 **Important note**: Officially the .NET Core 2.0 is not released while I am writing those lines.
 And Linux ARM support is still in beta.